vweevers/hunspell-native/README.md

 The following is a a list of commands and their descriptions which may help in development.

-`npm start`: to jumpstart the development server.
-This will automatically recompile the c++ source when changes are made and run the tests once more.

-`npm run start-test`: if you don't want to continuously compile the c++ source, but do want the tests to re-run when changes are made to the test files.

-`npm run build`: to compile the addon once.
+`npm run build`: to compile the addon.

-`npm test`: to run the tests once.
+`npm test`: to run the tests.

-`npm run performance-test`: to run the performance tests and output updated graphs. (see `test/performance`)

 ## <a id="development-notes"></a>Notes